Abandoned & Little-Known Airfields:

 The last owner was Bill Shannon & he kept it open as a private airport after the noted closure date.

 There was some Skydiving there in the 1970s.”

-as it was no longer depicted at all on the 1975 NY Sectional Chart (courtesy of Mike Keefe).
+as it was no longer depicted on the June 1972 NY Sectional Chart (courtesy of Carl Buick) or subsequent charts.

 A local resident recalled, “The site was apparently used for agriculture after it closed